What Are Common Pitfalls During SOC 2 and ISO 27001 audits?

 The Scenario I See Too Often: The auditor wants to interview your Head of Engineering about deployment practices.
 You schedule the meeting, and 10 minutes before the call, they message: “Can’t make it today, dealing with a customer escalation.”

-What This Really Means: Leadership wasn't properly bought into the audit process.
-They don't understand that their participation isn't optional – it's critical to getting certified and closing enterprise deals.
+What This Really Means: Leadership wasn’t properly bought into the audit process.
+They don’t understand that their participation isn’t optional – it’s critical to getting certified and closing enterprise deals.
+Leadership buy-in is also essential for managing third-party risks and maintaining compliance with SOC 2 and ISO 27001, as these standards require ongoing oversight of vendor relationships and security practices.

 Leadership Alignment Strategy: